Learning maths: connecting school and home

 Maths skills and everyday numeracy

-Numeracy is the ability to apply maths concepts in all areas of life – and there are endless ways you and your child can do this together.
+Numeracy is the ability to recognise and apply maths concepts in all areas of life – and there are endless ways you and your child can do this together.

 For example, by bringing maths questions into activities that your child enjoys, you’re helping your child make sense of everyday situations and develop numeracy skills at the same time.

-Here are some examples of questions you could ask your child about different everyday activities:
+Here are examples of questions you could ask your child about everyday activities:

 - How many oranges did we get in the bag?